cktlco/crew-chief-autovoicepack/README.md

 1. **Sign up** for a free account at [Elevenlabs.io](https://elevenlabs.io/).
 Note your API key.
 2. Browse the library and **select the voice you want to use** as the baseline for your voice pack
-3. Find the "**voice id**" for the voice, from the Elevenlabs.io "voices" page
+3. Find the "**voice id**" for the voice, from the Elevenlabs.io "Voices" page
+    - You may have to dig around to find the voice_id.
+Most recently, it can be found by clicking "Voices" in the left panel, then on the row for a specific Voice (e.g. 'Alice') click the "View" button on the far right side, then click the "ID" button in the bottom right of the panel that appears to copy the voice ID to your clipboard (or hover over to see it).
 4. Use the provided `record_elevenlabs_voice.py` script to **create the baseline audio files**:
 ```
 # from the running container